Menu Close

 • We thought that we had a head and chest register.

 There are no such things.
 There is no evidence on the existence of head- & chest voice whatsoever in scientific voice research.
 In fact, the more people were looking for them, the more they came to the realisation that they don’t exist as such.
 I know, chances are high that I made your head explode right now.
-But here’s what Johan Sundberg – in my opinion still the smartest mind on voice – had to say about that, already in 1987:
+In the picture below, you’ll read what Johan Sundberg – in my opinion still the smartest mind on voice – had to say about that, already in 1987.
+And if you would be an extreme voice geek, I suggest you read the research paper Registers—The Snake Pit of Voice Pedagogy by Christian T. Herbst.

 This image is a picture of a slide of Prof. Dr. Matthias Echternachs presentation at ICVT Stockholm in 2017: ‘Research on the female singing voice’.